ouspg/systaintable/corpusdownloader/README.md

-# Corpus downloader ia a script that downloads public corpuses and creates
+# Corpus downloader ia a script that downloads public corpuses and creates logbook entries.

 Corpus downloader is a script for downloading public corpuses and creating according logbook entries.
 You can find spec from corpusdownloader_spec.txt.

-# Corpus Downloader Guide
+# Corpus downloader Guide

 This guide explains how to use the corpus downloader script to download log files from the LogPAI LogHub repository and generate logbook entries for each corpus.